 Overall, this review summarized its findings in the graphic shown below and their closing remarks were;

-“Based on this graphic, endurance performance is likely best early in the menstrual cycle and anaerobic and strength performance may be best in the ovulatory phase; strength and aerobic performance may be worst in the late luteal phase and anaerobic performance could be worst in the late follicular phase.”
+“Based on this graphic, endurance performance is likely best early in the menstrual cycle and anaerobic and strength performance may be best in the ovulatory phase.
+Strength and aerobic performance may be worst in the late luteal phase.
+Anaerobic performance could be worst in the late follicular phase.”

 So What Does This All Mean?